 Wouldn’t life be simple if we could do anything we set our mind to?

-The author’s research says that the same area of the brain is affected when we think about doing something we don’t like and when we actually get hurt.
+The author’s research says that the same brain area is affected when we think about doing something we don’t like and when we get hurt.

 Didn’t get the point?
 No problem.